Inspired Consulting Group’s

 What is coming up that we should plan for or prioritize?

-Discuss deadlines, projects, or potential stressors.
-What needs attention, and where should we direct energies and resources?
+Discuss deadlines, projects, or any potential future stressors.
+What needs attention?
+What barriers might be in the way?
+Where should we direct our energies and resources?

 S